sixth-sensei/sixth-sensei.github.io/index.md

 ### Whoami:~#
 * * *

 Yo 👋, welcome to my Cyber Security Blog!
 I'm Olaoluwa, an 18-year-old achieving senior penetration tester.
-I post different hacking tricks, writeups, articles, and anything related to hacking that I learn 0x...
+I post different hacking tricks, writeups, articles, and anything related to hacking that I learn 0x, You can also view my **[portfolio](https://sec-fortress.github.io)**, Fully Optimized for Desktop Only 🖥️...

 * * *